TheRealByteCommander/software-licensing-concept/DEPLOYMENT.md

-# Deployment Guide
+# Byte Commander License Server - Deployment Guide

-This guide explains how to deploy the License Server to production.
+This guide explains how to deploy the Byte Commander License Server to production.
+The system includes 2FA-protected license activations and flexible licensing models.

 ## Prerequisites